DataFire/Integrations/integrations/generated/azure_web_service/README.md

   * format `string`: Name of the format.
 Valid values are:

 ### CsmSiteRecoveryEntity
-* CsmSiteRecoveryEntity `object`: Class containting details about site recovery operation.
+* CsmSiteRecoveryEntity `object`: Class containing details about site recovery operation.
   * recoverConfig `boolean`: If true, then the website's configuration will be reverted to its state at SnapshotTime
   * siteName `string`: [Optional] Destination web app name into which web app should be recovered.
 This is case when new web app should be created instead.
   * slotName `string`: [Optional] Destination web app slot name into which web app should be recovered